helior/react-highlighter/README.md

 ```
 ## Props
 - `search`: The string of text to highlight
-- `caseSensitive`: Determine whether string matching should be case-sensitive
+- `caseSensitive`: Determine whether string matching should be case-sensitive.
+Defaults to `false`
+- `matchElement`: HTML tag name to wrap around highlighted text.
+Defaults to `strong`

 ## Development